 The Division of Student Affairs Office assists students, faculty, and staff with any issues or concerns that may affect a student's ability to succeed at UNK.
 Concern for a student may require referral to other resources for specific attention.
-For available resources, refer to the Crisis Management web page at www.unk.edu/crisis or the CARE Team web page at www.unk.edu/studentaffairs.aspx?id=58784.
+For available resources, refer to the Crisis Management web page or the CARE Team web page at www.unk.edu/student\affairs/care\team.php.
 For immediate assistance call Police and Parking Services at 627-4811 or 911.